 Text on screen: PIMCO

-All investments contain risk and may lose value.
-Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
+A word about risk: Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
 Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and low interest rate environments increase this risk.
 Reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
 Bond investments may be worth more or less than the original cost when redeemed.
 Private credit involves an investment in non-publically traded securities which are subject to illiquidity risk.
 Portfolios that invest in private credit may be leveraged and may engage in speculative investment practices that increase the risk of investment loss.
 Investments in Private Credit may also be subject to real estate-related risks, which include new regulatory or legislative developments, the attractiveness and location of properties, the financial condition of tenants, potential liability under environmental and other laws, as well as natural disasters and other factors beyond a manager’s control.
-Mortgage- and asset-backed securities may be sensitive to changes in interest rates, subject to early repayment risk, and while generally supported by a government, government-agency or private guarantor, there is no assurance that the guarantor will meet its obligations.
+The value of real estate and portfolios that invest in real estate may fluctuate due to: losses from casualty or condemnation, changes in local and general economic conditions, supply and demand, interest rates, property tax rates, regulatory limitations on rents, zoning laws, and operating expenses.

 This material contains the opinions of the manager and such opinions are subject to change without notice.
 This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.